-Before construction may begin on any "major utility facility" within the state of Ohio, which includes a wind farm of five megawatts (MW) or greater, a certificate of environmental compatibility and public need must be obtained from the Ohio Power Siting Board (OPSB).
-OPSB's approval for construction is an entirely separate and distinct issue from the classification of the project as a qualified energy project by the Director of the Department of the Ohio Development Services Agency and the project owner's subsequent request for property tax exemption from a board of commissioners.
+Before construction may begin on any "major utility facility" within the state of Ohio, which includes a wind farm of five megawatts or greater, a certificate of environmental compatibility and public need must be obtained from the Ohio Power Siting Board (OPSB).
+OPSB's approval for construction is an entirely separate and distinct issue from the classification of the project as a qualified energy project by the Director of the Department of Development and the project owner's subsequent request for property tax exemption from a board of commissioners.
 An energy project's owners may choose to construct their project without seeking a tax exemption.
-They also may construct their project will pay the full taxes levied on the assessed valuation of the project's assets.
+They also may construct their project after being denied the tax exemption by a board of commissioners in which case the project will pay the full taxes levied on the assessed valuation of the project's assets.